jerome-t/netmiko-csv-nexus-config/README.md

 ## Usage
-1) Install Python
+1) Install Python.
-2) Clone this repository and install Netmiko and the required modules
+2) Clone this repository and install Netmiko and the required modules.

 	```
 	$ git clone https://github.com/jerome-t/netmiko-scp-multi-thread-upload
 	$ sudo pip install -r requirements.txt
 	```
-3) Update the **lb-config.csv** file with the switch names on the first colomn, and the veriables on the next colomns
+3) Update the **lb-config.csv** file with the switch names on the first column, and the variables on the next columns.
-4) Update the **lb-config.py** file with the configuration commands you need
+4) Update the **lb-config.py** file with the configuration commands you need.
-5) Run the script, it will ask you username and password to login to your device(s), and a confirmation for each switch:
+5) Run the script, it will ask you username and password to login into your device(s), and confirmation for each config changes:

 ```
 $ ./lb-config.py